-When we at first called it No Contact, we didn’t anticipate how people would hear those words over the other things we said about the principle.
-Allow me to explain:
+When we at first called it the No Contact Rule to get your husband or wife back, we didn’t anticipate how people would hear those words over the other things we said about the principle.

 First, we teach principles.
 You have to decide how to apply it to your situation.
 Every person and every situation is different in some ways from others.
 Yes, many things are very similar.
 It’s the small differences that require you to use wisdom as you apply the principles.

 Let me change No Contact to Smart Contact to get your husband or wife back.

 What does that mean?